DxnielXndrew/DanielAndrew1/order-summary-component-main/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 I learned what an svg is.
 I learned how to use flexbox properly

 ### Continued development

-Flexbox
+Flexbox.
-Working with images and SVGs
+Working with images and SVGs.

 ### Useful resources